-Kate has been working for the Office for Prior Learning Assessment for the past eleven years, helping adults and students convert their prior learning to USM credit.
-Kate is also an Adjunct Professor for USM's Departments of English, teaching Composition and LIterature, and English for Speakers of Other Languages (ESOL).
+Kate has been working for the Office for Prior Learning Assessment for the past thirteen years, helping adults and students convert their prior learning to USM credit.
+Kate is also an Adjunct Lecturer for USM's Departments of English and English for Speakers of Other Languages (ESOL).

-Kate comes to the University with a Master's Degree from SUNY at Albany in English Linguistics and Teaching English as Another Language, and a B.A. from Muskingum University in New Concord, Ohio, (the home of John Glenn) with a double major in English and Education.
-She has been a Community Ambassador to Japan for the Experiment in International Living, directed a Migrant Day Care Center for the College at SUNY Brockport, New York, and taught English as a Second Language at SUNY Buffalo and SUNY Albany, before teaching Senior English in Attica, New York.
+Kate comes to the University with a Master's Degree from SUNY at Albany in English Linguistics and Teaching English as an Other Language, and a B.A. from Muskingum University in New Concord, Ohio, (the home of John Glenn) with a double major in English and Education.
+She has been a Community Ambassador to Japan for the Experiment in International Living, directed a Migrant Day Care Center for the College at SUNY Brockport, New York, and taught English as a Second Language at SUNY Buffalo and SUNY Albany.

 In Maine, while raising her five children, she taught all levels of English at Cape Elizabeth High School, was the Director of the Reading and Writing Lab, and successfully developed the R.O.P.E. program to involve at-risk high school students in the teaching of reading to elementary students -- a boon to both populations.
 She has taught Senior AP English at Catherine McCauley High School, and for many years, Kate directed the Cape Elizabeth Summer Institute for Intensive English, in collaboration with the Spanish Student Exchange Program in Maine, which she created with her husband.